Home Blogs Travel Photography Prints About Me

 Exposure Triangle Simplified

 Exposure Triangle is a way of visualizing the relationship between the three primary controls of a camera that controls the amount of light reaching the sensor.
 The three primary controls are Aperture, Shutter Speed and ISO, the only controls we need to master to make a jump from Auto to Manual.
 Not saying, other controls are not important, it’s just that we can park those aside for now, at least when we are just getting started in Photography.
-Here is a blog “Exposure Triangle Simplified” to help simplify the concept for you.
+In simpler words, The Exposure Triangle is the relationship between three camera controls — Aperture, Shutter Speed, and ISO — that together determine how much light reaches the sensor and how a photograph is exposed.

 1. What is Exposure in Photography?